APPLIED RESEARCH FELLOWSHIP

 Enhance your data capacity.

-The 2024-2025 Applied Research Fellowship application is now open!
-If you have any questions about the application, the process, or the program in general, please contact Elora Way at elora.way@maine.edu.
+The 2024-2025 Applied Research Fellowship is now underway!
+If you have any questions about please contact Elora Way at elora.way@maine.edu.

 The Data Innovation Project’s Applied Research Fellowship Program places DIP-trained graduate students from the University of Southern Maine in community organizations to support their applied research and evaluation efforts.
 This program both enhances community organizations’ data capacity and provides USM graduate students with hands-on education and skill building on program evaluation.
 Thanks to the support of the Maine Economic Improvement Fund, fellowship positions are paid work experiences and available at no cost to selected organizations.